- TOP CITIES

 -

-Valvular heart disease (disease of heart valves): Rheumatic fever may permanently damage the heart valves leading to heart failure.
+Valvular heart disease (Disease of heart valves): Rheumatic fever may permanently damage the heart valves leading to heart failure.

 -

-Hypertension (high blood pressure): When the blood pressure is high, your heart has to pump harder than normal to maintain blood circulation.
+Hypertension (High blood pressure): When the blood pressure is high, your heart has to pump harder than normal to maintain blood circulation.

 -

 Atrial fibrillation (AF): It refers to the irregular and rapid beating of the heart.
-It is both a cause and consequence of heart failure.

 -